MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ```

 ## Use the context model when executing in the context of a Player
-When executing CloudScript through Player PlayStream Events, entering or leaving an segment or as part of a segment based scheduled task the context that is returned includes the following information:
+When executing CloudScript through Player PlayStream Events, entering or leaving an segment or as part of a segment based scheduled task the context that is provided includes the following information:
 * The Player Profile
 * Boolean indicating if the player profile is trunctated.
    * The Player Profile will be truncated if it is over 2048 bytes.
 If this occurs you will need to use the profile APIs (either server, client or entity APIs) to retrieve the full profile.